 Now, this is a rear-projected drafting table.
 It's about 36 inches wide and it's equipped with a multi-touch sensor.
-Now, normal touch sensors that you see, like on a kiosk or interactive whiteboards, can only register one point of contact at a time.
+Normal touch sensors that you see, like on a kiosk or interactive whiteboards, can only register one point of contact at a time.
 This thing allows you to have multiple points at the same time.
 They can use both my hands; I can use chording actions; I can just go right up and use all 10 fingers if I wanted to.
 You know, like that.

 So, for instance, we have a lava lamp application here.
-Now, you can see, I can use both of my hands to kind of squeeze together and put the blobs together.
+Now, you can see, I can use both of my hands to kind of squeeze and put the blobs together.
 I can inject heat into the system here, or I can pull it apart with two of my fingers.
 It's completely intuitive; there's no instruction manual.
 The interface just kind of disappears.
-This started out as kind of a screensaver app that one of the Ph.D. students in our lab, Ilya Rosenberg, made.
+This started out as a screensaver app that one of the Ph.D. students in our lab, Ilya Rosenberg, made.
 But I think its true identity comes out here.

 (Laughter) And I can bring that around, put that up there.
-Now, obviously, this is kind of a standard keyboard, but of course I can rescale it to make it work well for my hands.
-And that's really important, because there's no reason in this day and age that we should be conforming to a physical device.
+Obviously, this is a standard keyboard, but of course I can rescale it to make it work well for my hands.
+That's really important, because there's no reason in this day and age that we should be conforming to a physical device.
 That leads to bad things, like RSI.
 We have so much technology nowadays that these interfaces should start conforming to us.
 There's so little applied now to actually improving the way we interact with interfaces from this point on.
 This keyboard is probably actually the really wrong direction to go.
-You can imagine, in the future, as we develop this kind of technology, a keyboard that kind of automatically drifts as your hand moves away, and really intelligently anticipates which key you're trying to stroke with your hands.
-So -- again, isn't this great?
+You can imagine, in the future, as we develop this kind of technology, a keyboard that kind of automatically drifts as your hand moves away, and really intelligently anticipates which key you're trying to stroke.
+So — again, isn't this great?

 Audience: Where's your lab?